planetoftheweb/fid/source/_posts/02-assignment-valid-html.md

 - Convert text links to URLs using the [anchor](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) tag
 - Convert links to work samples to images using the [img](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Img) tag.
 - Use [ordered](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ol) and [unordered](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ul) lists where necessary.
-- [strong tag]Use the (https://developer.mozilla.org/en-US/docs/Web/HTML/Element/strong) to give strong importance to text.
+- Use the [strong tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/strong) to give strong importance to text.
 - **DO NOT** use any tags not mentioned in this list.
 - **DO NOT** use anything that will format or style the document in any way.
 </ul>